adamstorer/jekyll-cayman-theme/_posts/2017-09-12-Durkheim-Suicide-defs.markdown

 ## Egoistic Suicide
 Religion - Protestants are much more likely to commit suicide.
 And this somehow relates to the spirit of free inquiry that animates the religion.

-<def>Durkheim on Reflection:Reflection develops only if its development becomes imperative, that is,
+<def>Durkheim on Reflection: Reflection develops only if its development becomes imperative, that is,
 if certain ideas and instinctive sentiments which have hitherto adequately guided conduct are found to have lost their efficacy.
 Then reflection intervenes to fill the gap that has appeared, but which it has